b0ink/csgo-chaos-mod/README.md

   Seems to be when the player dies at the SAME time as the reset.

 - Soccerball effect only works on Dust 2 (need to test precaching the soccerball on other maps);

+The list of effects can be found /configs/Chaos/Chaos_Effects.cfg.